 Driving without helmet

-Section 194D of the Motor Vehicle Act states that not wearing protective headgear/helmet while riding on a motorcycle is felonious.
-Any person who gets caught riding a motorcycle in contravention of the provisions or the rules or regulations made thereunder shall be penalized with a fine of one thousand rupees, along with a suspension of license for three months.
+Section 194D of the Motor Vehicle Act states that not wearing protective headgear or a helmet while riding a motorcycle is felonious.
+Any person who gets caught riding a motorcycle in contravention of the provisions or the rules or regulations made thereunder shall be penalized with a fine of one thousand rupees and a license suspension for three months.

 Triple Riding on 2-Wheeler

-Overloading a pillion rider on a two-wheeler is a violation of safety measures and accounts for a serious criminal offense.
+Overloading a pillion rider on a two-wheeler violates safety measures and accounts for a serious criminal offense.
 Under section 194C of the Motor Vehicles Act, anyone who drives a motorcycle or causes or allows a vehicle to be driven in breach of the provisions of section 128/(I) or the rules or regulations made thereunder shall be punishable with a fine of ₹1000 and he shall be disqualified for holding a license for 90 days.

 Honking unnecessarily

 In India, section 194F of the Motor Vehicles Act states that a driver shouldn’t blow the horn needlessly or continuously.
-Not only does it add to the noise pollution, but blowing horns unnecessarily causes a traffic jam and distracts others using public roads.
+It adds to the noise pollution, but blowing horns unnecessarily causes a traffic jam and distracts others using public roads.
 The only legal use of “Honking” is related to safety (for example, to direct others to give way to emergency vehicles).
 Unnecessary use of a horn while driving a motor vehicle, honking needlessly in an area with a traffic sign prohibiting the use of a horn shall be punishable with a fine of ₹1000 and for a second or subsequent offense with a fine of ₹2000.

 Driving without seat-belt